Fundraising Directory

 Spring Cleaning Your Fundraising Dream Team

-One of the easiest ways to define whom you need on your fundraising committee is to spend a few minutes writing down a summary of all the skills and attributes of the one or two people you know who you consider to be great fundraisers.
+One of the easiest ways to define whom you need on your fundraising committee is to spend a few minutes writing down a summary of all the skills and attributes of the people you know who you know to be great fundraisers.
 By listing these ‘role models’ qualities, skills and various talents, you create a list of criteria against which you can seek out and evaluate potential committee members.

-Whilst it may not always be possible to find one person with all the target skills and experience, it will help you identify the right mix of people and skills to flesh out your fundraising team.
-It will also be a useful tool to help you evaluate your existing team, to identify people who need training or those who need to be cut from the team altogether.
+Whilst it will not be possible be identify in one person all the skills and experience, it will help you identify the right mix of people and skills to flesh out your fundraising team.
+It will also be a useful tool to help you evaluate your existing team, to identify people who need training.

 Organising regular team meetings with fixed agendas will then become the most important element to keeping your team meetings running to time, and your team members energised and informed.
 During team meetings it’s important to encourage all team members to participate, contribute and be heard.
 This will be perhaps your most important role in keeping the fundraising team happy, healthy and effective.